Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 Once at the castle, there’s plenty to explore:

-• The Puppet Museum: A unique attraction, especially for families, showcasing Slovenia’s traditional puppetry and marionette history.
+- The Puppet Museum is a unique attraction, especially for families, that showcases Slovenia’s traditional puppetry and marionette history.

 Wander around the courtyard, explore the exhibitions, and enjoy the sense of history and grandeur that this castle offers.
 After taking in the views and the history, you’ll feel well acquainted with Ljubljana’s rich cultural heritage and ready to continue your Ljubljana city break journey.